‘Momma likes a little height,’ but stilettos, tricks and wig glue take a toll on the health of Baltimore drag’s dancing queens

 “I didn’t feel anything immediately,” said Brown.
 “I didn’t know that I broke my wrist.
 I went to go grab a dollar with my left hand and my left hand wouldn’t close.”
 When he rolled up a sleeve of his rhinestone-encrusted, pink and black catsuit, he saw his arm had been mangled into a “W” shape.
 He soon lost consciousness.

 Brown could not perform for three months.
 He estimates he lost out on more than $10,000 in bookings and tips.
-Brown, who lives in Westminster, also could not work at his day job as a hairdresser in Bethesda.
+Brown also could not work at his day job as a hairdresser in Bethesda.
 And he still feels the injury’s effects.

 “My mobility is too limited for someone who is 35,” he explained.
 “I don’t have full rotation.
 I can’t bend my wrist back or down.”
 He planned to undergo surgery to graft a piece of his left tibia into his left wrist to help repair the injury.